JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/k/Incentive_Effects_k.md

 - unused capacity in less visible pools;
 - temporary oscillations around the saturation threshold.

-A natural extension is a search-and-congestion model in which delegators sample a limited number of pools and each pool becomes less attractive (in terms of available capacity) as more stake moves toward it.
-However, a pool with more stakes is more attractive in terms of gross rewards $f()$.
-This creates a trade-off.
+A natural extension is a search-and-capacity model in which delegators sample a limited number of pools.
+Below saturation, inflows can increase a pool’s attractiveness through better fixed-cost dilution, but they simultaneously reduce its remaining capacity.
+Once inflows push the pool above saturation, additional stake reduces the return per unit of stake.
+This can generate congestion, overshooting, and repeated reallocation around the saturation threshold.

+For an incoming delegation \(x_d\), the relevant return should therefore be evaluated at the post-delegation stake:

+$$ y_j(\sigma_j+x_d) = (1-m_j) \frac{ \frac{f()}{\sigma_i}\min\{\sigma_j+x_d,z_0\}-c_j}{\sigma_j+x_d}.$$

+A pool close to saturation may be highly attractive for a small delegator but unattractive—or unable to accommodate the delegation without oversaturation—for a large delegator.

 **3. Switching costs, rational inattention, and brand loyalty.**